 It is now over 45 years since the Equal Pay Act came into force, but there is still a massive inequality between men’s and women’s pay.

-There is a 14.9%* gap between men’s and women’s combined hourly rates, and a 32.2% gap when you compare women’s part time hourly rate to men’s full time hourly rate.
+There is a 15%* gap between men’s and women’s average hourly rates, and a 32% gap when you compare women’s part-time average hourly rate to men’s full-time hourly rate.

-These headline figures represent a lifetime of pay discrimination for women.
-This discrimination is a contributing factor to women and children’s higher levels of poverty, and women’s pensioner poverty.
-It also impacts on household earnings and on men’s earnings when they work in sectors or occupations with high levels of female workers.
+These headline figures represent a lifetime of inquality for womenwhich contributes to women's higher levels of poverty, children's poverty and women’s pensioner poverty.
+It also impacts on household earnings, and on men’s earnings when they work in sectors or occupations with high levels of female workers.